danforth-restorative/danforth-restorative.com/_posts/2021-01-19-nonviolence.md

 Mahatmas Gandhi was the first in modern times to take Jesus' message of nonviolence seriously.
 Fueled by love, he galvanized a mass movement that helped to free India from British rule.

-Inspired by the example of Gandhi's nonviolent resistance, and also by the message of nonviolent Jesus, Martin Luther King Jr led the US civil rights movement that fought for equal treatment under the law for black people.
+Inspired by the example of Gandhi's nonviolent resistance, and also by the message of nonviolent Jesus, Martin Luther King Jr led the US civil rights movement that fought for equal treatment under the law for African Americans.

 Gandhi and King offer powerful examples of what is possible with a commitment to nonviolent resistance, fueled by love.
 Their nonviolent practices have been followed to great effect, but their examples of love, in the face of oppression are harder to follow.

-This may have something to do with that theologian Walter Wink called the Myth of Redemptive Violence, that's been repeated in nearly every story ever told.
+That could have something to do with that theologian Walter Wink called the Myth of Redemptive Violence, that's been repeated in nearly every story ever told.

 Similarly, Marshall Rosenberg found the root of violence in the way we speak and think.
 He also taught a language way of thinking to transform it into a way of thinking and speaking that serve life.